*Attention: There is a new access from Highway 17 to Highway 99. Learn more*

 New Highways Mean New Numbers

 Prior to the opening of the new route, Highway 17 began at the BC Ferry Terminal in Tsawassen and continued to the Highway 99 Interchange in Delta.
 The SFPR will now officially become Highway 17, and the old stretch of highway running through Delta to Highway 99 will now be called Highway 17A.
-You can see the general alignment changes in the picture on the right, but we’ve also got a handy pdf to download with more maps and details of the changes.
+You can see the general alignment changes in the picture on the right.

 If you are a motorist: